-I wrote software that transforms the entirety of the English-language Wikipedia database into 7,473 volumes of 700 pages each, complete with covers, and then uploads them for print-on-demand.
-Built on what is likely the largest appropriation ever made, it is also a work of found poetry that draws attention to the sheer size of the encyclopedia's content and the impossibility of rendering Wikipedia as a material object in fixed form: once a volume is printed it is already out of date.
-The work is also a reflection on the actual transparency or completeness of knowledge containers and history.
+Print Wikipedia (2009-16) is a both a utilitarian visualization of the largest accumulation of human knowledge to date - the Wikipedia database - and a poetic gesture toward the challenges of knowing in the age of big data.
+To create the piece, I wrote software that transforms Wikipedia's entire English-language database into 7,473 volumes of 700 pages each and then uploads them for print-on-demand.
+It draws attention to the sheer size of the encyclopedia's content and the impossibility of rendering Wikipedia as a material object in fixed form: by the time a volume is printed, it is already out of date.

-Print Wikipedia is complimented by a 91 volume Wikipedia Table of Contents and 36 volume Wikipedia Contributor Appendix which lists the names of the 7.5 million Wikipedia users who have made at least a single edit to the website.
+Print Wikipedia includes a 91-volume Wikipedia Table of Contents and 36-volume Wikipedia Contributor Appendix which lists the names of the 7.5 million Wikipedia users who have made at least a single edit to the website.

 Print Wikipedia was produced with the support of Eyebeam, the Banff Centre, Lulu.com and the Wikimedia Foundation.